In layman’s terms, it’s a hell beast that doesn’t let your body rest.

 Conversely, secondary insomnia is caused by one of the points above.

 What Insomnia is NOT

 Anyone who chooses to stay awake is not suffering from insomnia.
-If you choose to stay awake because there is a new season of Game of Thrones on, you are not an insomniac.
-If you stay up all night studying for an exam but sleep fine the next night, you are not an insomniac.
+If you choose to stay awake because you’re binge watching Netflix, you are not an insomniac.

 Some Facts About Insomnia

 ⮞ Chronic insomnia is a remarkably common sleep problem for adults.

 Over 50% of the people in a 2005 National Sleep Foundation poll reported having at least one symptom of insomnia.